rmoatman/E_Commerce_Back_End/README.md

 gh repo clone rmoatman/E_Commerce_Back_End
 ~~~

-Then, install the inquirer, MySql, and express dependencies using the command:
+Then, install the MySql2, Sequelize, .dotENV and Express packages using the command:
 ~~~
 npm install
 ~~~